merely-useful/py-rse/index.md

 and how to repeat commands to process as many files as we want automatically.

-We'll be continuing to work in the `zipf` project, which after the previous chapter should contain the following files:
+We'll be continuing to work in the `zipf` project, which should contain the following files after the previous chapter:

 ```text
 zipf/